Winslow Evans & Crocker Inc. Has $39,000 Stock Holdings in Air Products & Chemicals, Inc. (NYSE:APD)

 Several other hedge funds also recently modified their holdings of the company.
 Bank of America Corp DE increased its stake in shares of Air Products & Chemicals by 13.5% in the second quarter.
 Bank of America Corp DE now owns 9,581,433 shares of the basic materials company’s stock valued at $2,313,533,000 after buying an additional 1,141,241 shares during the period.
 Neuberger Berman Group LLC lifted its holdings in shares of Air Products & Chemicals by 6.8% in the second quarter.
 Neuberger Berman Group LLC now owns 1,789,277 shares of the basic materials company’s stock valued at $432,019,000 after purchasing an additional 113,416 shares in the last quarter.
 Principal Financial Group Inc. lifted its holdings in shares of Air Products & Chemicals by 2.9% in the second quarter.
 Principal Financial Group Inc. now owns 1,512,394 shares of the basic materials company’s stock valued at $365,183,000 after purchasing an additional 43,210 shares in the last quarter.
 London Co. of Virginia lifted its holdings in shares of Air Products & Chemicals by 4.8% in the second quarter.
 London Co. of Virginia now owns 1,111,393 shares of the basic materials company’s stock valued at $268,357,000 after purchasing an additional 50,430 shares in the last quarter.
 Finally, King Luther Capital Management Corp lifted its holdings in shares of Air Products & Chemicals by 2.0% in the second quarter.
 King Luther Capital Management Corp now owns 1,019,891 shares of the basic materials company’s stock valued at $246,263,000 after purchasing an additional 20,097 shares in the last quarter.
 83.32% of the stock is owned by institutional investors.

-A number of brokerages recently commented on APD.
+A number of research firms have recently weighed in on APD.
+Barclays raised their target price on Air Products & Chemicals from $265.00 to $325.00 and gave the company an “overweight” rating in a report on Friday, July 24th.
+Credit Suisse Group lifted their price target on Air Products & Chemicals from $254.00 to $317.00 and gave the stock an “outperform” rating in a report on Friday, July 24th.
 Zacks Investment Research lowered Air Products & Chemicals from a “buy” rating to a “hold” rating and set a $305.00 price target on the stock. in a report on Monday, September 28th.
-Monness Crespi & Hardt lowered Air Products & Chemicals from a “buy” rating to a “neutral” rating in a report on Friday, July 24th.
-SunTrust Banks lifted their price target on Air Products & Chemicals from $295.00 to $330.00 and gave the stock a “buy” rating in a report on Friday, July 24th.
-They noted that the move was a valuation call.
-Evercore ISI began coverage on Air Products & Chemicals in a report on Monday, September 21st.
-They set an “outperform” rating on the stock.
-Finally, Morgan Stanley lifted their price target on Air Products & Chemicals from $245.00 to $325.00 and gave the stock an “overweight” rating in a report on Tuesday, July 28th.
+Deutsche Bank Aktiengesellschaft lifted their price target on Air Products & Chemicals from $300.00 to $325.00 and gave the stock a “buy” rating in a report on Friday, July 24th.
+Finally, UBS Group raised their target price on Air Products & Chemicals from $212.00 to $265.00 and gave the stock a “neutral” rating in a research report on Thursday, July 9th.
 Five research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the stock.
 Air Products & Chemicals presently has an average rating of “Buy” and a consensus price target of $292.38.

 Air Products & Chemicals (NYSE:APD) last announced its quarterly earnings results on Thursday, July 23rd.
 The basic materials company reported $2.01 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.98 by $0.03.
 The company had revenue of $2.07 billion during the quarter, compared to analysts’ expectations of $2.06 billion.
 Air Products & Chemicals had a return on equity of 15.96% and a net margin of 21.58%.
 The firm’s quarterly revenue was down 7.1% compared to the same quarter last year.
 During the same period in the previous year, the business earned $2.17 earnings per share.
 On average, sell-side analysts predict that Air Products & Chemicals, Inc. will post 8.43 EPS for the current year.